New TCPA Opt-Out Requirements: What You Need to Know

 • If opt-out is confirmed, businesses then have 10 business days to cease communication.

-When the rule refers to “all channels” in the context of opt-out requests, it means all communication methods a business uses to contact consumers.
+When the FCC rule refers to “all channels” in the context of opt-out requests, it’s talking about all reasonable methods a consumer might use to communicate with a business (not the different marketing channels a business uses to reach consumers).

 The Revocation of Consent Rule is set to go into effect April 11, 2025.